Karsdorf: Post-Christian settlements

 Founded as a Franconian foundation on the old Franconia, Wein- or Kupferstraße Karsdorf is mentioned in 1109 as Karlestorph in a document.
 The name "Karlestorph" has nothing to do with the karst, which is shown in the seal, but rather is to be understood as "village of a Karl", the well-known Frankish name.
 The seal of the place, however, clearly refers to the local wine, which was already widespread among the Franks and in the 12th century first documented.

 It was built directly on the ford by the Unstrut, to whose protection soon a castle was built on the high ridge, which was initially owned by the Counts of Mansfeld, then passed to the Noble Lords of Querfurt and their legacy after extinction in The second half of the 15th century fell largely to the House of Wettin.
 The research also starts from a second castle site.

 Decisive for the establishment of the town and its further development was the location on the Unstrut and the Unstrutfurt, which existed only a few meters from the present Karsdorfer bridge.
 This ford crossed the Kupferstrasse, that old traffic artery that was a continuation of the Königsstrasse.
 The large copper transports went from Mansfeld to Eisleben to Nuremberg and further south.

 In Karsdorf had the family of Rockhausen, gentlemen on Kirchscheidungen from 1428 to 1608 held a noble court.

 At least since 1469 had Duke William III.
 Karsdorf as Amtsdorf completely integrated into the office Freyburg.
 The town was the seat of a separate district court chair with special judges and jury members.
 Here court was held and representatives of the associated villages summoned.

 1589 lived 61 landlords in the village, including 20 Anspänner and 41 Hintersättler.
 After the devastating fire of 1608, which fell victim to 117 houses "including the beautiful, newly built church, parish, school, mill, brewery, bakery and Keltern", those of Rockhausen gave up their goods lying there.
-On 29 April 1823 a fire started by a arsonist devastated 16 houses in the village, together with numerous cattle.
+On 29 April 1823 a fire started by an arsonist devastated 16 houses in the village, together with numerous cattle.